shakebugs/shake-docs/docs/ios/crash-reports/symbolicate.md

 ### Install fastlane

-Use `Bundler` and `Gemfile` to define your dependency on fastlane.
-This will define the fastlane version to be used, its dependencies, and will speed up fastlane execution.

-First, run the `bundle init`  command which will generate the Gemfile like this one:
+First, run the `bundle init`  command in your terminal which will generate the Gemfile like this one:

 <TabItem value="gemifle">